TimFaverjon/twitter_profile_predictor/README.md

 # Twitter Profile Predictor

+WELCOME to Twitter profile predictor, a quick and easy way to estimate professions, statuses, topics and other features of Twitter users from their description in an auditable way.
+And suitable for FRENCH !

+For any question contact : tim.faverjon@sciencespo.fr.

 ## Description

 This package is designed to predict the characteristics of a Twitter profile based on bios.